senior couple

 • Emphasis on disease management and symptom control.

-• Multidisciplinary approach involving healthcare professionals such as physicians, nurses, therapists, and social workers.
+• A multidisciplinary approach involves healthcare professionals such as physicians, nurses, therapists, and social workers.

 • Patient-centered care plans are tailored to the individual’s needs, preferences, and goals.

-• Coordination of care across different healthcare settings, including hospitals, clinics, and home health agencies.
+• Care coordination across different healthcare settings, including hospitals, clinics, and home health agencies.

 • Focus on education, self-management strategies, and lifestyle modifications to empower individuals in managing their conditions.